davewatters/pwnytrap/README.md

 * [Credits](#credits)

 ## - Purpose -
-[ This app was created as the third Portfolio Project (PP3) for the Code Institute's Full Stack Web Development course.
+[This app was created as the third Portfolio Project (PP3) for the Code Institute's Full Stack Web Development course.
 The app is to showcase Python skills, and as a requirement is deployed to Heroku using a Code Institute mock terminal template.]

 In short:
-A Python tool to query the HaveIBeenPwned API to see if a given password or email address was compromised in a data breach.
+A Python tool to query the HaveIBeenPwned.com API to see if a given password or email address was compromised in a data breach.

 In more detail:
-PwnyTrap's purpose on one level is to be a simple tool to easily enable password & email address lookups to the HIBP database.
+PwnyTrap's purpose on one level is to be a simple tool to easily enable password & email address lookups to the HaveIBeenPwned.com (aka HIBP) database.
 On another level, it was created as an idea for a Python module which could be imported for use in future projects to enhance IT security.

 PwnyTrap's primary audience is the IT professional, but it is in fact relevant to all online users and can be easily used by anyone without them having concern for the underlying API or code.